alejandro0619/blog/content/posts/My-Journey-in-Rust-part-I.md

 // let's add two numbers:
 add(4, 6); // Expected output: 10;

+add(6, "abc");
+/*
+ * Expected output: Error! you can't do arithmethic operations
+ * with non-numerical parameters
-// what if the user is a QA in their free time and want to generate undefined behavior in our great app? add(6, "abc"); // Expected output: Error! you can't do arithmethic operations with non-numerical parameters
+ * what if the user is a QA in their free time and want to generate
+ * undefined behavior in our great app?
-// Real ouput: "6abc"
+ * Real ouput: "6abc"
+*/
 ```
 Rust simple code snippet: